Queendom (TV series): 2nd Preliminary Round: Cover Song Battle (Episode 3–4)

-For the assessment from the other Queendom acts, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
+For the Self-Assessment, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
 A hidden rule is that an act also can choose not to vote (usually) for an act that is better than them.
 The 1st placed act gets the full 10,000 points, with each of the remaining acts getting points based on the proportions of the points obtained compared to the points obtained for the 1st placed act.

 3rd Preliminary Performances (Part 1) – Position Unit Battle (Episode 6–7)

 In part one of the third preliminary performances, the six acts are split into Vocal and Dance Units; each of the units work together to create a performance specific to the unit's type.

 The maximum points an act can obtain is 5,000 points; 2,500 points maximum vocal and dance units each which are distributed based on: